 There are even quizzes for academic purposes and life tips.
 Who doesn’t need more of those?

-As I already stated, playing games isn’t typically my thing.
-I’m not super competitive and sometimes the pressure is just too much.
-But I do like challenges that allow me to beat my previous score.
-This website features a plethora of audio memory games about a variety of topics that allow users to do just that.
+You may have students who like challenges that allow them to beat their previous score.
+If so, you can point them to this website, which features a plethora of audio memory games about a variety of topics that allow users to do just that.

 As the name of the site clearly states, it’s geared toward young learners.
 However, it’s a great low-key yet stimulating activity for ESL students of all ages.

-Available as an app or on the web, this resource combines music with ESL learning.
-English learners have their choice of video selections in American, Canadian or British English at beginner, intermediate, advanced or expert level.
+This resource combines music with ESL learning.
+English learners have their choice of video selections in American, Canadian or British English at the beginner, intermediate, advanced or expert levels.
 The category changes the number of words listeners will have to fill in.

-Responses are timed, and the website keeps a record of your correct and incorrect responses.
+Responses are timed and the website keeps a record of correct and incorrect responses.
 Users also have the opportunity to watch the videos as they play.

 As with everything, you’ll want to make sure videos are appropriate for the age group you’re working with.

-No matter their mood, students will find something they like from this list of ESL listening websites.
+No matter their learning needs, students will find something they like from this list of ESL listening websites.
 Let’s help them tune their ears to English!